🧱 Block#

 —Louis Kahn

 To manipulate blocks and their states, Bookshelf utilizes a virtual block format stored in the block output.
-It’s crucial not to update it manually; instead, utilize the helper functions provided in the library.
+It’s crucial not to update the virtual block format manually; instead, utilize the helper functions provided in the library.

 🔧 Functions#